aws-samples/aws-cdk-examples/go/codepipeline-build-deploy/README.md

 ## Real-world Example

-When working in fast paced development environments, CI/CD (Continuous Integration and Continuous Delivery) pipelines are used to automatically build, test, and deploy application changes across multiple accounts and environments.
+When working in fast-paced development environments, CI/CD (Continuous Integration and Continuous Delivery) pipelines are used to automatically build, test, and deploy application changes across multiple accounts and environments.
 This allows new features and bug fixes to be tested and deployed quickly to continuously improve the application.

 ## Requirements